SAP-samples/btp-setup-automator/README.md

 ## Using BTP-SETUP-AUTOMATOR

-You can run the container directly via the terminal or within VS Code, modify use case file and parameter file.
+You can run the container directly via the terminal or within VS Code, modify use case file and parameter file or supply externally available use case and parameter file.

 [Read the detailed instructions](docs/README.md) on how to setup your SAP BTP account for a use case with the `btp-setup-automator`.